Skip to content

-In bustling commercial kitchens, fryers are the workhorses that whip up a variety of delicious dishes, from golden French fries to crispy chicken wings.
+In busy commercial kitchens, fryers are the main tools that make many tasty dishes.
+They cook golden French fries and crispy chicken wings.
 To ensure these indispensable machines run smoothly and efficiently for years to come, daily cleaning is crucial.
 In this guide, we'll walk you through the necessary steps for cleaning a commercial fryer every day.
 Let's get started!

 Gather Your Cleaning Supplies